Difference Between CSMACA and CSMACD

 What is CSMACD?

-CSMA/CD that is carrier-sense multiple access with collision detection is a type of CSMA that is Carrier-sense multiple access which comes under media access control (MAC) mechanism that was first utilized for local area networking in early Ethernet technology.
+CSMA/CD, which is carrier-sense multiple access with collision detection, is a type of CSMA that is Carrier-sense multiple access which comes under the media access control (MAC) mechanism that was first utilized for local area networking in early Ethernet technology.

 This is used in conjunction with collision detection, which involves a transmitting station monitoring signals from other stations to detect collisions.